jayfern/jayfern.github.io/about.md

 <p> But that doesn't really tell the whole story.
 My jack-of-all trades approach to life has
   led me through some pretty cool adventures, and I'm excited to share those here! </p>

-<p> I spent about three years as an Air Force ROTC cadet, I interned at a national lab, and I picked up a good
+<p> Let's see.
+Over the past few years, I trained as an Air Force ROTC cadet, interned at a national lab, and picked up a good
     few flight hours along the way.
-I've also spent time writing, performing, producing and directing for the stage, running exposé financial audits, and testing out experimental recipes on my (mostly willing) friends. </p>
+I've also been writing, performing, producing and directing for the stage, running exposé financial audits, and testing out experimental recipes on my (mostly willing) friends. </p>

 <p> With all the time I have left over, you can find me urban exploring (read: getting horribly lost in any brand new city)